 Travel Tips for October

-Start making plans in August for Mickey's Halloween Party at Disneyland.
+- Start making plans in August for the Halloween Party at Disneyland.
 It may be the most fun time to go all year - and it's the best Disneyland bargain out there.
 Tickets go on sale early in August and the most popular days sell out fast.